© 2013 GIA.

-by Larry Blocher, Eugene Migliaro Corporon, Ray Cramer, Tim Lautzenheiser,
+By Larry Blocher, Eugene Migliaro Corporon, Ray Cramer, Tim Lautzenheiser, Edward S. Lisk, and Richard Miles.
+Compiled and edited by Richard Miles.

 Teaching Music through Performance in Band, Volume 9 is a remarkable addition to this landmark series, providing incredible insights into the wind band profession and invaluable Teacher Resource Guides for 100 works for wind band, Grades 2 through 6.